 - Programming and incorporation the use of different sensors and monitors

-The 2017-2018 promises some of the same and some new projects for students to explore how STEAM influences Computer Technology.
-A couple of projects planned is video capture from the drones and design and printing of drone modifications
+The 2018-2019 school year promises new opportunities for students to explore how STEAM influences Digital Media.
+A couple of projects planned are video capture from the drones and designing and printing of drone modifications

 - Application software developer $98,260